 Ranging from lighthearted tales of collecting shrapnel, to poignant recollections of how “A sniper killed my brother.
 It killed my childhood, too,” War Childhood looks at the Bosnian War from a unique angle – the eyes of its children.

 A report by UNICEF concluded that, of the 65,000 to 80,000 children in the city of Sarajevo during the siege, 40% had been directly shot at by snipers, 51% had seen someone killed, 39% had seen one or more family members killed, 19% had witnessed a massacre, 48% had their home occupied by someone else, 73% had their home attacked or shelled, and 89% had lived in underground shelters.

 When faced with numbers like these, it is easy to see how War Childhood is such an important project.
 Four years after the book’s release, Jasminko Halilovic opened the War Childhood museum in Sarajevo, a museum that Halilovic believes is the only one of its kind in the world.

-When we eventually found the museum (which is kinda tucked away so I do recommend using Google Maps), we paid our 10KM entry fee (£4.50) and made our way into the exhibit.
+When we eventually found the War Childhood museum, we paid our 10KM entry fee (£4.50) and made our way into the exhibit.